 Retailer location and Warranty

-Google and Facebook now know everything.
-As soon as you have showed the smallest interest in anything like an e-scooter, you will no doubt be bombarded with adverts from retailers selling you a range of related products.
+We all know that Google and Facebook now know everything.
+So as soon as you have showed the smallest interest in anything electric vehicle or electric scooter orientated, you will no doubt be bombarded with adverts from retailers selling you a range of related products.

 Our guidance would be to fully understand who you are buying off.
 If they are based overseas and something goes wrong (even with a warranty) you might as well say goodbye to your purchase price as the shipping economics will not work.
 Look for a buyer who has a local retail presence, with the skills and expertise to service your scooter.